Doctor insights on:

 What Does A Brain Ct Scan Show

 Ct uses xrays taken an 360 degrees combined with a computer to see"inside" the body.
-The table moves as the xray tube and detectors spin around the patient 10 times a second or more!
-The image shows excellent soft tissue detail, enhanced with injection of intravenous contrast or oral contrast.
+The table moves as the xray tube and detectors spin around the patient 10 times a second or more! the image shows excellent soft tissue detail, enhanced with injection of intravenous contrast or oral contrast.
 This way the body is shown in slices, in any plane, usually axially, but ...Read more

 Maybe: L'hermitte-Duclos disease is a very condition that is not cancerous by itself.
 Since the majority involve the cerebellum, that is not a strong point for CT imaging because of the bones.
 They get in the way.
 Under certain conditions it may be visible.
 MRI is now a days the way to go. ...Read more

 Yes: Has to be a CTA (CT angiogram).
 CT scan of the head without contrast doesn't detect aneurysms unless they are larger.
 CT scan of the head with contrast has a slightly better chance.
 CTA of the head is good for seeing aneurysms.
-See radiologyinfo.
-Org and stroke association.
-Org for more details. ...Read more
+See radiologyinfo.org and stroke association.org for more details. ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - What does an mri of the brain show that a ct scan doesn t?